1

 -

-Planting Instructions: Plant in well-drained soil, spacing plants 2-3 feet apart
+Planting Instructions: Plant in well-draining soil in full sun to part shade.
+Space plants approximately 2-3 feet apart for hedges. -

 Share